Skip to contents

 Installation

-You can install the package from GitHub using the devtools package:
+You can install the latest version of the package from GitHub using the remotes package:

 dependencies = TRUE)